AqwamCreates/DataPredict/docs/API/Models/GenerativeAdversarialNetwork.md

 * GeneratorNeuralNetwork and DiscriminatorNeuralNetwork models must be a part of NeuralNetwork model.
 If you decide to use linear regression or logistic regression, then it must be constructed using NeuralNetwork model.

-* Ensure the final layer of the DiscriminatorNeuralNetwork model has only one neuron.
+* Ensure the final layer of the DiscriminatorNeuralNetwork model has only one neuron and its activation function set to "Sigmoid".
 It is the default setting for all DiscriminatorNeuralNetwork models in research papers.

 ## Constructors